 These cameras are often referred to as ‘fixed lens’ cameras.
-And their name comes from bridging the gap between compact cameras and DSLRs.
+Their name comes from bridging the gap between compact cameras and DSLRs.

 What sort of photography can I create with a bridge camera?

-Bridge cameras are great because they often have super zoom lenses – capture birds and wildlife, take it travelling, photograph your kids and pets, or out to the markets on the weekend.
+Bridge cameras are great because they often have super zoom lenses.
+Capture birds and wildlife, take it travelling or out to the markets on the weekend, or photograph your kids and pets.

 Who should buy a bridge camera?

 Bridge cameras are great for beginners as you don’t need to worry about changing the lens, and often they offer a variety of auto modes.

 A bridge camera is a great choice because:

 The main disadvantages of a Bridge camera are:

 Compact cameras are characterised by their small size, and their ‘all in one’ build with lens attached.
 These cameras are often referred to as ‘fixed lens’ cameras, as you can’t take the lens off.